bejayoharen/bjorg.github.io/_drafts/secret-to-getting-promoted.md

     teaser: "/assets/2026/promotion.jpg"
 ---

-I’ve heard from lawyers that juries tend to make their decisions based on emotion, and use the evidence and logic only to justify their decisions.
+I’ve heard from lawyers that juries tend to make their decisions based on emotion, and only use the evidence presented in the trial to justify those decisions.
 The same thing applies when you are looking to get promoted: first you need to win emotionally, and then supply the proof.
 In this case, the emotion you must win on is trust.

 # Winning trust